The Napa Wine Project

 They own three sizable vineyards in the Napa area of which they carefully choose the fruit they want and sell the rest to other wineries.
 Soil analysts from France initially surveyed their vineyards and made recommendations for where to plant certain varieties including specific rootstocks which would perform well.
 They use a several rootstocks for their Cabernet Sauvignon including a French Clone (337) which typically produces very small fruit with intense concentrated flavors.

 The philosophy of the de Conincks regarding wine pricing comes from Europe; a good wine should be enjoyed on a daily basis with food and be available at a reasonable price.
 This has carried through to all of their pricing.
-Even their Reserve Cabernet Sauvignons are priced where many of the local high end wineries start their pricing.
+Even their Reserve Cabernet Sauvignons are priced where many of the local high-end wineries start their pricing.
 Their reserve wines are made in limited quantities and are only produced during certain cool weather years as quality is of the utmost importance.

 Select Wines

-grapes-cab (10) During our visit with Chantal at the estate, we tried several delicious wines including the Beaucanon Estate 2006 Sauvignon Blanc.
+During our visit with Chantal at the estate, we tried several delicious wines including the Beaucanon Estate 2006 Sauvignon Blanc.
 This wine has a very floral nose with hints of mint and other herbs.
 It is a crisp wine with flavors of honeysuckle and melon.
-Their Merlot is not your typical California Merlot, i.e. it does not have any jammy characteristics.
-It is a well structured deep red Bordeaux blended wine with an inviting and complex nose.
-Pleasing flavors of red cherry, blackberry and hints of oak follow through on the palate.

 The Beaucanon Estate Reserve Cabernet is a gem.
 As of the time of this review we tried their current vintage, a 2000 which was already 7 years old by the time we tasted it.
 This wine can easily age another 10 years but was already drinking nicely.
 It featured velvety tannins and aromas of cherries on the bouquet as well as a touch of mocha and vanilla from its two years aging in French oak.

 The 2016 Beaucanon Estate Napa Valley Cabernet Sauvignon (blended with 10% Merlot and 0.5% of Petit Verdot) offers elegant yet riper style aromas on the bouquet.
 Garnet in the glass, the wine offers aromas of plum, dark cherry and black licorice.
 Also notes of cassis, the faint smell of old cedar and a subtle darker spice nuance.
-The bouquet is primarily about the fruit rather then secondary characteristics from the oak aging.
+The bouquet is primarily about the fruit rather than secondary characteristics from the oak aging.

 Fairly supple on entry, this harmonious texture follows the full breadth of the palate.
 Finishes with higher toned fruits including red cherry, raspberry and plum that errs on the less ripe side.
 The tannins are somewhat grainy – darker in nature but not course – lingers with a tobacco smokiness and white pepper.
 Slightly chewy on the finish.
 Very approachable in its youth but with attributes that will allow this wine to age nicely for at least the next 10+ years – including good acid, depth of flavor and tannins.
 Very reasonably priced.